connornishijima/connornishijima.github.io/_products/emotiscope.md

 **Stunning when you need it, invisible when you don't**

-With a show that’s reactive to notation, vibrato, tempo, and more, Emotiscope a power dual-core microcontroller to produce very unique and pleasant-to-look-at light shows which synchronize to your music without any perceptible latency.
+With a show that’s reactive to notation, vibrato, tempo, and more, Emotiscope uses a powerful dual-core microcontroller to produce very unique and pleasant-to-look-at light shows which synchronize to your music without any perceptible latency.

-Emotiscope has a magic black diffuser covering 128 of the world’s smallest addressable LEDs.
-Those LEDs are being refreshed at 300-500 FPS to  Emotiscope doesn’t look like a screen.
-It looks more like some kind of neon-gas display from the far future or recent past depending on your settings.
+It features a magic black diffuser covering 128 of the world’s smallest addressable LEDs, which are being refreshed at 300-500 FPS.
+This combination produces a beautiful, analog appearance with a very high dynamic range and apparent spatial resolution.

 --------------------------------------------